top of page

 The version that was trying to survive.

-The version that didn’t have the tools you have now
+The version that did not yet have the tools you have now.

 Growth creates clarity.